-- The best pasta in Seattle is at Il Corvo (weekday lunch only) and Spinasse.
+- The best pasta in Seattle is at Spinasse.

 - The best seafood in Seattle is at Etta’s and Rock Creek.

 - Seattle’s best burger is at Red Mill.
-The best in downtown is at Lil Woody’s.
+The best burger in downtown Seattle is at Lil Woody’s.

 Since 1950, this revered restaurant has been universally considered the apex of Seattle fine dining.
 The warm and polished midcentury interior with sweeping views of Lake Union, downtown Seattle, and the Cascade Mountains; the impeccable service, at the same time gracious and unpretentious; the unique and much-celebrated cuisine that chef Jason Franey calls “comfort geek” – modernist and molecular without being unapproachable: these superb elements combine to create evenings that guests consider more an experience than a meal.
 It’s special occasion, blow-your-paycheck dining, and you are expected to dress the part – this is the only restaurant in Seattle which requires a suit or sport coat for men.
 (Leave your Levis at home, there’s no denim allowed.)
 With nightly live piano music and plush décor, Canlis’ lounge area provides a luxurious spot to wait for your table or enjoy an expertly-crafted cocktail and snacks from the a la carte bar menu.
 Reservations in the dining room are a must, and should be booked well in advance; lounge seating is available for walk-in guests.
 Parking is valet only.